Empresa de China: First advances

-Influence of the Company of Jesus
+Influence of the Society of Jesus

 The Empresa de China received a religious and political push from the Manila Synode, and in particular of the controversial Jesuit and diplomat Alonzo Sánchez, who visited the country in 1582 to confirm the loyalty of Macau after the dynastic union of Spain and Portugal.
-Sánchez suffered and witnessed arrests by the Chinese authorities, who were angry at not having been properly informed of the union, and after his return the following year, he was of the belief that only through military force Christianity would thrive in China.
+Sánchez suffered and witnessed arrests by the Chinese authorities, who were angry at not having been properly informed of the union, and after his return the following year, he was of the belief that only through military force would Christianity thrive in China.

 Sánchez returned in time to participate in the third council of the synod, in 1583, where he shared the possibility of a conquest with Bishop Domingo de Salazar and missionary Antonio Sedeño, helped by a state of the local economy bad enough to encourage the possibility of expansion.
 Salazar brought to the table Francisco de Vitoria's thesis about just war, arguing that China had dealt enough abuse to Christians to justify a conflict.
 He collected reports that Chinese authorities were obstructing preaching activity, and also brought attestations from eight Spanish and Portuguese navigators mistreated in their contact with Chinese.
 Salazar gave also strategic suggestions, proposing to draw the help of Japan through their local network of Portuguese Jesuits, as well as confiscating the Chinese merchant ships in Manila to fund the initial war effort.
 However, by carefully following Vitoria's theories, he considered it was soon to decide whether the conquest was legitimated or not.
-The conclussions were contained in a document sent to King Philip.
+The conclusions were contained in a document sent to King Philip.

-Adding to those plans, the superior of the Jesuitic mission in China, Francisco Cabral, informed that the domination of China would bring untold benefit of both material and spiritual nature, for which the existent Chinese imperial administration would be unvaluable once assimilated.
-Based on his own experiences in Macau, he stated that the country was badly defended, and its population was prone to revolt against the mandarins that oppressed them, making it so that 10.000 Iberian soldiers would be enough for the invasion, joined by 2,000 Japanese soldiers he would recruit thanks to his order's contacts.
+Adding to those plans, the superior of the Jesuit mission in Japan, Francisco Cabral, informed that the domination of China would bring untold benefit of both material and spiritual nature, for which the existent Chinese imperial administration would be invaluable once assimilated.
+Based on his own experiences in Macau, he stated that the country was badly defended, and its population was prone to revolt against the mandarins that oppressed them, making it so that 10,000 Iberian soldiers would be enough for the invasion, joined by 2,000 Japanese soldiers he would recruit thanks to his order's contacts.
 He also offered himself as a spy to prepare the campaign, including also the services of Matteo Ricci and Michele Ruggieri.
 Cabral believed the conquest would finish itself as soon as they captured the Wanli Emperor in Beijing.
+Juan Bautista Román also believed it possible to assemble 7,000 Japanese Christian warriors.